-Please also refer to the Axiomatic EA user manual for the description of the Axiomatic EA functionality and for the network connection troubleshooting.
+Please also refer to the Axiomatic EA user manual for a description of the Axiomatic EA's functionality, and for network connection troubleshooting.

 5.1 Default Setpoint Settings

 The controller is preprogrammed by the manufacturer with default setpoint values.
 These values can be found for each internal functional block in the Controller Architecture section of this manual.